-Like I mentioned above, rocky road has a chocolate ice cream base.
-Chocolate is the main flavor, so I decided to follow suit.
-This cake is made with fluffy, chocolate cake layers.
+Like I mentioned above, rocky road ice cream has a chocolate flavored base.
+Chocolate is the main flavor, so I decided to follow suit and make this cake with fluffy chocolate cake layers.

 I chose to use my go to chocolate layer cake recipe.
 It’s a wonderful hybrid between a sponge cake and a butter cake.

 I also like this chocolate cake recipe because it has great structure.
-It stacks well, and keeps it shape.
+It stacks well and keeps its shape.

 The filling of this cake is really where the rocky road flavor shines.
 I chose to fill and frost this cake with a marshmallow buttercream.